v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/supremacy/protocols.md

 {% assign qsim = site.supremacy-protocols | where: "page-id", "quantum-simulation" | first %}
 - <a href="{{ qsim.url | prepend: site.baseurl }}">Quantum simulation (Qsim)</a>
-In a nutshell, quantum simualtion tasks attempt to simulate a continuous time quantum system evolution.
-It can be done either using an analog machine that simulates the whole process or using a digital quantum computer implementing unitaries that are built from an approximation (Trotterization) of the initial quantum evolution.
-In this frame, the performance test consits in sampling the probability distribution corresponding to the quantum evolution with a quantum computer faster than a classical emulation of this evolution.
+In a nutshell, quantum simulation tasks attempt to simulate a continuous-time quantum system evolution.
+It can be done using an analog machine that simulates the whole process or using a digital quantum computer implementing unitaries built from an approximation (trotterization) of the initial quantum evolution.
+In this frame, the performance test consists of sampling the output probability distribution corresponding to the quantum evolution faster with a quantum computer than with a classical emulation of this evolution.

 ## References
 {% bibliography --cited %}